Support Collaboratively Developed Public Lands Legislation Instead of Top Down National Monument Designations!

 Dear interested public,Thank you for participating in the early stages of our Planning 2.0 effort to help us improve the way the BLM prepares its Resource Management Plans.
 We thought you’d like to know that the BLM’s proposed planning rule is now available for public review on the BLM Web site.
 The proposed rule is informed by the input we heard from you during our initial public outreach and applies our lessons learned over the last 40 years of land use planning under the Federal Land Policy and Management Act (FLPMA).
 The new approach will make future land-use planning more collaborative, transparent, and effective.
 The changes will increase opportunities for early engagement by state and local government, Tribes and other stakeholders in BLM’s land-use decision-making while adopting a broader landscape-scale approach to managing public lands and incorporate modern technology into the agency’s planning process.The BLM will be scheduling a public meeting and a webinar to provide an overview of the proposed regulation changes along with a question and answer session which will be announced separately.
 We will also be conducting tribal consultation on this issue.

-For more information on the webinar or to access the proposed rule, please visit www.blm.gov/plan2.
+To access the proposed rule, please visit www.blm.gov/plan2.

 A video featuring Secretary Jewell inviting public participation in the revision process is available at this link.